BitcoinCash1/Bitcoin-Cash-Node/src/qt/README.md

 ### paymentserver.(h/cpp)

-Used to process BIP21 and BIP70 payment URI / requests.
+Used to process BIP21 payment URI requests.
 Also handles URI based application switching (e.g. when following a bitcoincash:... link from a browser).

 ### walletview.(h/cpp)